These gorgeously rich, chunky chocolate Easter cookies have a crisp edge and a soft and decadent centre, dotted with Mini Egg pieces.⠀

 Can I make chocolate Easter cookies in a stand mixer such as a KitchenAid or Kenwood Mixer?

-Yes, you could use the paddle attachment on your stand mixer to mix each stage of ingredients.
+Yes, you could use a stand mixer with a paddle attachment to mix each stage of ingredients.

 Can I make chocolate Easter cookies with a food processor?